Wa (name of Japan): Tuhua jianwen zhi

 In the section on the Goryeo kingdom, within the sixth volume of his —also known as Experiences in Painting—Guo Ruoxu writes:

 The Kingdom of Wa is also Japan [].
 Its original name was Wa [], but became ashamed of that name.
 They claim themselves Japan [Origin of the Sun] because they are in the extremity of the East.
 Now they are vassal to Goryeo.This could be referring to the numerous tributary missions sent to Goryeo by the Muromachi shogunate during the Nanboku-chō period to gain international recognition to establish legitimacy over the southern court, which originally had the better claim to legitimacy as it possessed the imperial regalia of Japan and the original Emperor Go-daigo.
 (In the later war-torn Sengoku period, various daimyo would send tributes to Goryeo to gain legitimacy over their rivals, even into the Joseon dynasty.)

 Wa kingdoms

 The Wa kingdoms on Kyushu were documented in the Civil war of Wa, which originated from a power struggle or political situation in the mid-2nd century CE.
 There were over 100 chiefdoms before the civil war.
+(Note: "Over a hundred" could mean uncountably many.)
 Afterward there were around 30 chiefdoms left that were ruled by shaman queen Himiko of Yamatai-koku (邪馬台国).
 Himiko restored peace and gained control of the region around 180 CE.
+(Note: Thirty is the number of chiefdoms ruled by Himiko.)